Gliding effortlessly along the Irrawaddy River to the archaeological town of Bagan, also renown as Burma’s Temple Town, which sits in central Burma…

 Starting in Mandalay

-Headed out the next morning for an early 05:30 hrs start, to catch the expensive 06:30hrs government-owned RV Shwe Keinnery ferry along the Irrawaddy to Bagan.
+Today, it’s an early 05:30 am start, to catch the expensive 06:30 am government-owned RV Shwe Keinnery ferry, which is taking us along the Irrawaddy to Bagan.

 The service and quality on this 10-hour ferry trip is average at best.
 The glossy brochure received on booking, definitely does this ferry justice and is misleading – photos need updating!

-Save yourself some money and take the local public ferry from the same terminal, which leaves half an hour earlier than the RV Shwe Keinnery.
+Advice?
+Save yourself money and take the local public ferry from the same terminal, which leaves half an hour earlier than the RV Shwe Keinnery.

 Entry fee on arrival